-- 1. Have a firm understanding of the rules, regulations, and procedures of the University and Student Life including the responsibility to ensure that student organizations follow Title IX.
-Clayton State University's Title IX coordinator is Rodney Byrd, Director of Human Resources. - 2.
-Have a firm understanding of the rules, regulations, and procedures of the student organization. - 3.
+1. Have a firm understanding of the rules, regulations, and procedures of the University and Campus Life including the responsibility to ensure that student organizations are in compliance with Title IX.
+Clayton State University's Title IX coordinator is Tom Gausvik, Director of Human Resources.

+- 2. Have a firm understanding of the rules, regulations, and procedures of the student organization. - 3.
 Act as a liaison for the group. - 4.
 Provide advice and guidance.
 Serve as a resource and mentor for the students. - 5.
 Help the students develop and learn how to function as a team! - 6.
-When possible, attend meetings and activities, events, and programs. - 7.
-Maintain consistent contact with the officers.
-Encourage members to share in the leadership responsibilities. - 8.
-Help with transition in leadership.
+When possible, attend meetings and activities, events, and programs.

+7. Maintain consistent contact with the officers.
+Encourage members to share in the leadership responsibilities.

+8. Help with transition in leadership.